-Following is a brief description, in alphabetical order, of the nearly 60 different safety, training and seminar topics available through IMUA's Safety & Training Program.
+Following is a brief description, in alphabetical order, of IMUA's most popular safety training and seminar topics available through IMUA's Safety & Training Program.

 *Asterisks denote Illinois Department of Labor (IDOL) required program.